pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/iam.rst

 Some fraction of the light incident on a PV module surface is reflected away or absorbed before it reaches the PV cell.
-This irradiance reduction depends on the angle at which the light strikes the module (the angle of incidence, :term:`aoi`) and the optical properties of the module.
+This irradiance reduction depends on the angle at which the light strikes the module (the angle of incidence, :term:`AOI <aoi>`) and the optical properties of the module.

 Some reduction occurs at all angles of incidence, even normal incidence.
-However, because PV module testing is performed at normal incidence, the reduction at normal incidence is implicit in the PV module's power rating and does not need to be accounted for separately in a performance model.
+However, because PV modules are rated with irradiance at normal incidence, the reduction at normal incidence is implicit in the PV module's power rating and does not need to be accounted for separately in a performance model.
 Therefore, only the extra reduction at non-normal incidence should be modeled.